OliviaTabares/STAT545-hw-Rodriguez-Arelis-Alexi/hw03/hw3_dplyr_ggplot2.md

 |  2007| Americas  |       8|        11.3|
 |  2007| Europe    |       1|         1.4|

 Our previous table arranges the single occcurrences by `year` in ascending order, where `continent` is nested in descending order.
 Furthermore, column `Percentage` depicts the percentage of countries that each `continent` has per `year` in a descending order.
 The information contained in this table is not easy to read since we have a significant number of rows.
-However, roughly speaking, Africa and Asia always have the highest percentages oc countries every year.
-A stacked bar chart of these percetages per `year` and `continent` will be more illustrative using `task_4_table_country_freq`:
+However, roughly speaking, Africa and Asia always have the highest percentages of countries every year.
+A stacked bar chart of these percetages per `year` and `continent` will be more illustrative, using `task_4_table_country_freq`:

 ``` r
 # Changing the order in continent levels